soham4abc/GSOC22/README.md

 ![Twitter](https://img.shields.io/twitter/follow/dushimsam?style=social)
 ![GitHub Stars](https://img.shields.io/github/stars/dushimsam/GSoC-2022?style=social) -->

-A brief introduction about myself 👩‍💻
+A brief introduction about myself

 I am **Soham Banerjee**, a Computer Science and engineering student at RCCIIT Kolkata.
 I have been a frontend developer and have been working for many organisations since the past 2 years.
-Have been an open source software enthusiast since I was introduced to it and, I am greatful to be a part of FOSSology under the GSOC programme 2022.
+Have been an open source software enthusiast since I was introduced to it and, I am grateful to be a part of FOSSology under the GSOC programme 2022.

 In this article I am going to outline the details of my contributions as a reference of project completion during the entire duration of GSOC 2022.